 - Click Upload.

-SFTP (SSH File Transfer Protocol) is similar to FTP but is a more secure means of submitting a large amount of product data.Learn more about SFTP
+SFTP (SSH File Transfer Protocol) is a secure means of submitting a large amount of product data.Learn more about SFTP

 The scheduled fetches input method allows you to create an uploading schedule for your data feed hosted on your website.
 Based on the schedule you create, we will take best efforts to download the file from your website and upload it to your account for you in accordance with your schedule.
 Learn more about scheduling and server or website options

 Google Cloud Storage (GCS) is a cloud-based storage service that allows you to store and access your data on Google's infrastructure.
 Learn more about GCS

 The Content API for Shopping allows apps to interact directly with the Merchant Center platform, vastly increasing the efficiency of managing large or complex Merchant Center accounts.
 The Content API for Shopping can be used as an input source for product data in Merchant Center, directly delivering your data as it is updated on your site.

 Learn more about getting started with Content API for Shopping.